Dr Sally Zacharias

 BSc Chemistry with Education, University of York, 1991

 I investigate teacher and student Knowledge About Language (KAL).
-I am interested in usage-based (cognitive and functional) approaches to language learning in all pedagogical contexts, as well as the application of principles from these approaches to the knowledge-building process.
-I am especially interested in how abstract concepts are understood and learnt in the disciplines, including the fields of language education and the sciences.
+I am interested in usage-based (cognitive and functional) approaches to language learning in all pedagogical contexts, as well as the application of principles from these approaches to the knowledge-building process, by teachers and students.
+I am especially interested in how conceptual thinking develops in the disciplines, including the fields of language education and the sciences.
 I carry out workshops with practising science teachers in developing language awareness.
 In my doctoral research, I used and developed a cognitive discursive framework to describe and explain the development of how scientific abstract concepts are both constructed and linguistically represented in classroom discourse.
 A link to my thesis is [here].

 I explore how objects and concepts have been linguistically represented across cultures and languages.
 For example, with the Creative Multilingualism AHRC (Open World Research Initiative) 2018-19 'The Moon in narrative, metaphor and reason' I looked at how the Moon is lingustically represented and interpreted through metaphor across different cultures and languages (Mandarin, Polish, Arabic and English).

 Methodologically, I am interested in qualitative research methods and metaphor analysis.
 See link to my lecture as part of the Open Lectures in Educational Research Series.